paultopia/gobbledygook/content/pages/syllabus.md

 ### Week 3

 Coverage: Regular expressions.
 Simulation and why you might want to do it.
 A very light introduction to object-oriented programming.
-Initial explorations into legal data.

-Read Automate the Boring Stuff With Python chapters [6 (strings)](https://automatetheboringstuff.com/chapter6/) and [7 (regular expressions)](https://automatetheboringstuff.com/chapter7/)
+Read Automate the Boring Stuff With Python chapters [6 (strings)](https://automatetheboringstuff.com/chapter6/) and [7 (regular expressions)](https://automatetheboringstuff.com/chapter7/) as well as Python for Everybody pp. 127-140 and 171-184 (chapters 11 and 14).

-(Further reading TBD)
+On this site, read [Regular Expressions]({filename}../Lessons/regex.ipynb), Object-Oriented Programming (link TBD), and [Simulations]({filename}../Lessons/simulation.md).

 [Problem set 1]({filename}../psets/pset1.md) due Friday, February 1, at 5pm Central time.